8 Challenges in Handling Digital Evidence and How to Solve Them

 Hence, while adopting any digital evidence management solution, choose a solution that complies with these policies and follows all the required protocols to ensure secure transfer.

-Presenting in Court
+7. Challenges in Presenting Digital Evidence in Court

 Finally, if the digital evidence is made inadmissible in court due to problems in handling it appropriately.
 Agencies should also be aware of how the evidence can be presented based on the court's technology setup and internet connectivity.
 Based on that, evidence should be transported and presented securely.